haberdashPI/vscode-master-key/notes.md

 - add symmetric insert setup and continue dogfooding with the new repeat actions

 wishlist:

+- maybe the parse errors can be added to the problems window? (and just have one error message for all problems)

 - maybe there should be a default set of `ignore` bindings for all modes but insert and capture; we would need some way to remove these